 The Child Trust Fund was available for children who were born between the 1st of September 2002 and the 2nd of January 2011.

-Back then, this child savings account got used to deposit free cash vouchers.
+Back then, it was a child savings account used to deposit free cash vouchers.

 Note: You are unable to apply for a new Child Trust Fund because the scheme has already closed.
 Having reduced the scheme a few months prior, the UK Government then made a complete official closure to any new funds.